Casado con hijos (Chilean TV series)

 Casado con hijos is a Chilean television series and remake of the American television series Married... with Children.
 It aired on May 2, 2006, and ended on October 15, 2008.
 It airs on post-time schedule (after 1:00 a.m.).

 It was produced by Roos Film and Sony Pictures Television International and aired on the Chilean channel Megavisión.
 Its running time was about thirty to forty minutes.
 It had four seasons.

 Casado con hijos was the most-watched sitcom in the history of Chilean television; some of its episodes reached more than 40 points of rating.

 Synopsis

 The Larrains are a Chilean family.
-They are a bit lazy, watch television all day, are messy and have no hope of social mobility.
+They watch television all day and have no hope of social mobility.

 Tito met his wife, Quena, (a Coihueco native) when they were in high school.
 Quena became pregnant and had no choice but to marry Tito.
 Tito is a hooligan of the soccer team Unión Española, just like Fernando Larraín, the actor who portrays him.

 Tito's family used to have a lot of money but lost everything on the economic crisis of 1982.
 His family left the country, and Tito stayed in Chile by himself.
 He never got into college because he had no money.
 He looked for a job and could find only a position as a salesman in a women's shoe shop, in a mall in Downtown Santiago called El Conde del Calzado.
 After 19 years of marriage, he still has that job.